 #Traverse16: What I Learnt From My First Blogging Event

 This year’s Traverse blogging conference, #Traverse16, was held in Cardiff City Stadium.
-It was my first travel blogging conference, so naturally I was nervous, but very excited.
+It was my first travel blogging conference, so naturally, I was nervous but very excited.
 The weekend was amazing: I learnt a ridiculous amount, met so many “online friends”, and had the chance to network with tons of travel companies.
 From not starting a fire at the opening party (yes, this happened) to ordering free drinks via Twitter (the blogger’s way), here are 7 things I learnt from #Traverse16.

 1. Travel filmmaking is epic

 Probably my biggest takeaway from the event was Greg Brand’s workshop on travel filmmaking.
 It was insanely informative and inspirational, and let’s just say I want to make films now.
 Greg Brand works for Travizeo, a travel video company specialised in creating video campaigns for the travel, leisure and tourism sector.
-I have a lot of tips to put into practise and here are just a few of them:
+I have a lot of tips to put into practice and here are just a few of them: